- Mahama has revealed that people are really suffering in the country

 Mahama finally recognises Nana Addo as president

-Still on the Eastern region thank you tour, Mahama finally recognised Nana Addo Dankwa Akufo-Addo as president-elect.
+Still, on the tour, Mahama finally recognised Nana Addo Dankwa Akufo-Addo as president-elect.

 Even though he disputed the results of the 2020 general elections as announced by the Chair of the Electoral Commission, he now fully recognises Akufo-Addo as the President of Ghana.